 Social Media: the Future of Customer Service

-Responding to a complaint on social media increases customer advocacy by up to 25%, conversely not responding to a complaint decreases customer advocacy by as much as 50%.
+Responding to a complaint on social media increases customer advocacy by up to 25%; conversely, not responding to a complaint decreases customer advocacy by as much as 50%.

-Who uses Social Media for Customer Support?
+Who uses Social Media for Customer Service?

 The clearest constant we at Fluido have seen in Social Customer Service projects is customer preference for social media over other legacy channels to ask their questions or raise complaints to companies.
-We have seen as much as four times volume increase in social media requests, accounting for 20 to 40% of the total volume from all channels.
+We have seen as much as four times a volume increase in social media requests, accounting for 20 to 40% of the total volume from all channels.

 This trend goes perfectly in line with what Gartner already predicted a few years ago: “By 2020, 90% of the customer service will happen on social media”.
 How are you getting prepared to change your processes and tools to address this imminent consumer demand?